tgstation/tgstation/.github/CONTRIBUTING.md

 For example, if SSmobs is set to run once every 4 seconds, it would call process once every 4 seconds and multiply your health_loss var by 4 before subtracting it.
 Ensuring that your code is frame independent.

 ### No overriding type safety checks
 The use of the : operator to override type safety checks is not allowed.
-You must cast the variable to the proper type.
+You should cast the variable to the proper type.

-### Type paths must begin with a `/`
+### Type paths should begin with a `/`
 eg: `/datum/thing`, not `datum/thing`

-### Type paths must be snake case
+### Type paths should be snake case
 eg: `/datum/blue_bird`, not `/datum/BLUEBIRD` or `/datum/BlueBird` or `/datum/Bluebird` or `/datum/blueBird`

-### Datum type paths must began with "datum"
+### Datum type paths should began with "datum"
 In DM, this is optional, but omitting it makes finding definitions harder.

 ### Do not use text/string based type paths